-Our Research Advisory Committee (RAC) is comprised of experts in sarcoma with varied specialisms.
-Members come from various centres across the UK to ensure that the committee is balanced and that decisions are well informed and impartial.
+Our Research Advisory Committee (RAC) is comprised of scientific and clinical experts across a broad range of disciplines.
+Members come from scientific and clinical centres of excellence across the UK to ensure that the committee is balanced and that decisions are well informed and impartial.
 They are independent of our Board of Trustees.

 What does the RAC do?

-Using their differing perspectives and areas of expertise, they apply their own expertise in addition to the peer reviews of applications to ensure high quality research recommendations are made to the Board of Trustees.
+Using their knowledge, experience and perspective, they apply their expertise in addition to any external peer reviews of applications to ensure high quality research recommendations are made to the Board of Trustees.